0xAtum/template-foundry-project/README.md

 Then use the command `make tests` to be sure everything is good to go

 ## Getting Started
+Type `make` into the terminal to install project dependencies.

-You'll find example contracts in
+You'll find examples in
 - `src/*`
 - `script/config/*`
 - `script/deploy/*`